 Five Keys to Building An Effective Budgeting Plan

 - Well-defined, realistic objectives.
 This starts with understanding your business’ strategic goals and priorities, then relating them to the budget.
-Your org may use a framework like objectives and key results (OKRs) to define goals and then track progress against them.
-Finance can then take those objectives—statements that describe what should be achieved and/or improved—and use them to align the budget with each department’s goals.
 The clearer the objectives, the better the budget can allocate funding, and the better the accountability for the budget process and its results.

 - Wide and deep collaborative approach.
 Believe it or not, budgeting does not only involve the finance team.
-A really good budgeting process involves collaboration with other teams like operations, marketing, sales, and more so that the budget accurately reflects each department’s priorities.
-That communication, though, must be a two-way street: Decisions and priorities for the budget should be communicated back out to stakeholders so that each department understands the “why” behind the funding decisions made and can see the appropriate data and analysis to back up those decisions.
+A really good budgeting process involves collaboration with other teams like operations, marketing, and sales so that the budget accurately reflects each department’s priorities.

 - Robust data and analysis.
-Supporting that informed decision-making so your budget is grounded in reality requires a solid data foundation.
+Supporting that informed decision-making requires a solid data foundation.
 Be sure to include historical data, market trends, and any other relevant information that will help your team build the most realistic forecasts.

 - Scenario planning.
 Very rarely do things go exactly as planned.
-Scenario planning can help decision makers account for risks and uncertainties that could impact the budget by identifying ranges of potential impacts and outcomes, evaluating responses, and managing positive and negative possibilities.
-While scenario planning can feel like a big time commitment, especially if this is the first time you’ve done it, overall it will help improve your budget’s resiliency—and that of your whole organization.
-This can also significantly boost confidence in your budget because it’s been stress-tested and has come out on top.
+Scenario planning can help decision makers account for risks and uncertainties that could impact the budget by identifying ranges of potential impacts and outcomes.
+Overall it will help improve your budget’s resiliency—and that of your whole organization.

 Using Tech to Improve the Process